SpeeQz1/Mintows-Theme/README.md

 To install just download the repository and put one of the theme variants in `~/.themes`.

 ## Notes
+Currently the theme doesn't change the colors of Cinnamon apps like Calcultor or Screenshot due to Adwaita not generating the colours for Cinnamon specifically.
+<\hr>
 Here is some css for improved desktop font shadows on brighter wallpapers.
 Just put at the end of `~/.config/gtk-3.0/gtk.css` the css code.
 ```css
 .nemo-desktop.nemo-canvas-item {